-U-M Master Specification Section 15960 Variable Frequency Drives shall be used as the VFD specification on all projects.
-The A/E shall edit U-M VFD spec.
-15960 to make it project specific.
-Turn on hidden text and read all spec. editors notes when editing the specification.
+U-M Master Specification Section 220514 Variable Frequency Drives and/or Section 220514A Variable Frequency Drives (Constant Torque) shall be used as the VFD specification on all projects.
+For constant torque loads, such as rotary air to air energy recovery wheels, ensure Section 220514A is adhered to by the energy recovery wheel manufacturer, who is responsible for providing the wheel drive system and VFD.
+Turn on hidden text and read all spec. editors notes when editing the specifications.